 When leaving home for work, school or going out, Japanese people will use these specific phrases with each other.
-Try to remember which one is said when you are the one leaving or when you are saying it to someone else leaving.
+Try to remember which one to say when you are the one leaving, or when you are saying it to someone else leaving.

 Ittekimasu (行ってきます) means “I will go” and doubles as a “see you later”, or “I’ll get going now”.
 You use this when you are leaving home.
 It implies that you will also be coming back.
 You can say it to those you’re leaving behind in the morning when leaving home, or at the airport before leaving on a trip.

 Your parents may have said “Honey, I’m home!” to each other when they came home after work.
-In Japan, there are specific phrases used when people come home as well.
+In Japan, there are specific phrases for when people come home as well.

 Tadaima (只今) literally means, “just now,” as in “I’ve just come home now.”
 When returning home, people say this as they announce their arrival usually as they open the door or step into the home.
 As with itterasshai/ittekimasu, this can be used for arriving back to Japan from a trip or visiting your parents’ home after a while.

 Okaerinasai (お帰りなさい), or “okaeri” for short, is used to welcome someone else home, usually after they say “tadaima”.
 It literally means “you have come home” and it’s basically akin to: “Welcome home!”
 It is a warm, welcoming phrase used with gratitude toward the person coming home safely.

 If you like to read more about Japanese culture, make sure to follow our blog where we cover everything you need to know about Japan!